LENTEN OFFERING

 7 to 8:30 p.m. in the Student Center

-A GOOD FRIDAY SERVICE: IN THE DARKNESS… HOPE
+A GOOD FRIDAY SERVICE: IN THIS DARKNESS… HOPE

 Friday, April 3